Cake For Baby Shower

-While the baby shower is a comparatively new celebration in Australia, it has developed into a reasonably common pre-birth welcoming ritual, where a pregnant woman is ‘showered’ with gifts for her new baby.
+While the baby shower is a comparatively new celebration in Singapore, it has developed into a reasonably common pre-birth welcoming ritual, where a pregnant woman is ‘showered’ with gifts for her new baby.

 Like a birthday or a christening, it’s a ‘life-cycle’ event – and that means cake!